craftingcity/The-Known-World/An Ode to My Love.md

 No one to catch them but each other.

-And so the Dog was caught again.
-She made a wager on a bluff, and she was quickly called.
-The Mouse knows her tell now.
+And so the Dog was caught again, in a wager made on a bluff, for which she was quickly called.
+The Mouse knows her tell now, after all.

 Backed against the wall, without anywhere to run, with nothing to hide behind, the Dog was forced, finally and thankfully, to tell her Mouse the truth.

 That she liked hunting her.
 That she liked being hunted by her.
 That she needed the Mouse to know how she feels.
-That she needed the Mouse to be hers, and she the Mouse's.
+That she needed the Mouse to be hers, and her the Mouse's.

 And so it was.

 She needed training, as all Dogs do, but the Mouse is a kind woman.
-Although she wanted no Dog of her own, she would take the Hound and make her Bitch.
+Although she had wanted no Dog of her own, she would take the Hound and make her Bitch.

 No, make is too strong of a word.
 The Dog was never forced.